TMS treatment for anxiety

 Research has shown that Transcranial Magnetic Stimulation (TMS) can reduce the symptoms of generalised anxiety disorder.

 TMS can help you get your life back.
-At Smart TMS, we have a treatment response rate of around 70%, with a high proportion of our patients going into remission.
+At Smart TMS, we have a treatment response rate of around 50%, with a high proportion of our patients going into remission.

-How does TMS treatment work for anxiety?
+How does TMS work for anxiety?

 TMS treatment uses a repetitive magnetic pulse to calm the parts of the brain that cause the symptoms of generalised anxiety disorder.